 - 1. How platforming builds a more resilient supply chain Supply Chain Management Review (scmr.com) - 2.
-How IoT Can Help Solve the Computer Chip Shortage | SupplyChainBrain - 3.
-IoT: The Driving Force For Cold Chain Vaccine Distribution (supplychaindigital.com) - 4.
-The Internet of (Passive) Things InformationWeek - 5.
+FSMA Final Rule on Requirements for Additional Traceability Records for Certain Foods FDA.gov - 3.
+Temperature Tracking Heats Up: What Tools and Challenges Should You Be Aware Of?
+Food Logistics - 4.
+How IoT Can Help Solve the Computer Chip Shortage | SupplyChainBrain - 5.
+The Internet of (Passive) Things InformationWeek - 6.
 Number of active IoT devices expected to reach 24.1 billion in 2030 Help Net Security